Welcome to today's edition of the Rush 24-7 podcast.

 It's been creeping 50 years since FDR and liberalism.

-I don't have time to fully develop this now, but I'm I'm going to in the next hour.
+I don't have time to fully develop this now, but I'm going to in the next hour.

 And it doesn't make any sense.

-We're not the party of big government, we're not the party of an active big government.
+We're not the party of an active big government.

-We're not the party that says, in order to exist, we have to prostrate ourselves, get on the floor, let Democrats run all over us.
+We're not the party that says, in order to exist, we have to prostrate ourselves, get on the floor, and let Democrats run all over us.

-We are not the party that says in order for ourselves to be viable, we've got to deal with them on their terms, and that way we can be called adults.
+We are not the party that says, in order for ourselves to be viable, we've got to deal with them on their terms, and that way we can be called adults.

-All for the sake of being part of a growing government, a bigger government in which there are a lot more positions of power to be dispensed by the people that win elections and dole those positions out.
+And we're sick and tired of now the people who seem to be triumphing in our party being precisely those people who are selling the party out in terms of its ideology, all for the sake of being part of a growing government, a bigger government in which there are a lot more positions of power to be dispensed by the people that win elections and dole those positions out.

-We see so many Republicans who are just Their tongues hitting the floor, so excited, signing on to this global warming hoax.
+We see so many Republicans who are just their tongues hitting the floor, so excited, signing on to this global warming hoax.

-We're elected officials, and we got to do what the people want.
+We got to do what the people want.

-No, if it's wrong, it's wrong, and you tell them so instead of caving and capitulating.
+No, if it's wrong, it's wrong and you tell them so instead of caving and capitulating.

-And it's caving and capitulating, it's got everybody's noses out of joint today.
+It's got everybody's noses out of joint today.

 I hear you.